junxit/us-congress-bills-115/metadata.md

 - 2017-03-09 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2017-03-09 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2017-03-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 10.
+- 2017-05-16 — Amendment SA 216 agreed to in Senate by Unanimous Consent.
+- 2017-05-16 — Amendment SA 216 proposed by Senator Alexander for Senator Grassley. (consideration: CR S2954) In the nature of a substitute.
+- 2017-05-16 — Measure laid before Senate by unanimous consent. (consideration: CR S2954)
+- 2017-05-16 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-05-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-05-16 — Senate amendment agreed to: Amendment SA 216 agreed to in Senate by Unanimous Consent.
+- 2017-05-16 — Senate amendment proposed (on the floor): Amendment SA 216 proposed by Senator Alexander for Senator Grassley.(consideration: CR S2954)
+- 2017-05-16 — Senate amendment submitted